Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Training Process:

-1. Initial Assessment: Staff observed that Charlie’s nipping was largely driven by his desire for attention, food, or interaction.
+- Initial Assessment: Staff observed that Charlie’s nipping was largely driven by his desire for attention, food, or interaction.
 Nipping had become his go-to method for getting immediate attention, as past handlers had unintentionally reinforced the behaviour by giving him treats or continuing to interact with him after he nipped.

-2. Introducing Negative Punishment: The handler, Megan, started working closely with Charlie during grooming and feeding times.
+- Introducing Negative Punishment: The handler, Megan, started working closely with Charlie during grooming and feeding times.
 Each time Charlie attempted to nip her for attention, Megan would calmly but firmly stop all interaction with him.
 If he nipped while being groomed, she would immediately step away, leaving Charlie without the grooming he sought.
 If Charlie was being fed or handled, Megan would stop the process and wait until he stopped the undesirable behaviour before continuing.

-3. Timing and Consistency: The success of negative punishment relies heavily on timing.
+- Timing and Consistency: The success of negative punishment relies heavily on timing.
 Megan and the rest of the team ensured that they removed attention immediately when Charlie nipped, making the consequence clear to him.
 They were also consistent in applying this strategy, so Charlie couldn’t get away with nipping to get what he wanted from different handlers.

-4. Reinforcing Good Behaviour: While negative punishment removed the reward of attention for nipping, the team also used positive reinforcement to reward Charlie for calm, gentle behaviour.
+- Reinforcing Good Behaviour: While negative punishment removed the reward of attention for nipping, the team also used positive reinforcement to reward Charlie for calm, gentle behaviour.
 Whenever Charlie behaved calmly during grooming or feeding, he was praised, patted, or given a small treat.
 This balance ensured that Charlie knew how to get attention in a positive way.

 Within a few weeks, Charlie’s nipping significantly reduced.
 He learned that nipping no longer resulted in attention or treats but instead caused the handlers to walk away or stop interacting with him.
-Charlie began standing calmly during grooming and feeding sessions, understanding that this behaviour was more likely to get him the positive attention he wanted.
+Charlie began standing calmly during grooming and feeding sessions, understanding that this behaviour would more likely get him the positive attention he wanted.

 Benefits of Negative Punishment in This Case:

-• Clear Consequences: By removing the attention Charlie sought, the staff clearly communicated that nipping was not an acceptable way to interact with humans.
+- Clear Consequences: By removing the attention Charlie sought, the staff clearly communicated that nipping was not an acceptable way to interact with humans.

-• Humane and Non-Aggressive: Negative punishment, in this case, involved simply removing attention, making it a humane and non-aggressive way to correct undesirable behaviour without causing fear or distress.
+- Humane and Non-Aggressive: Negative punishment, in this case, involved simply removing attention, making it a humane and non-aggressive way to correct undesirable behaviour without causing fear or distress.

-• Reinforced Calm Behaviour: By pairing negative punishment with positive reinforcement, Charlie learned that calm, gentle behaviour resulted in the attention and rewards he desired, creating a more positive relationship with the handlers.
+- Reinforced Calm Behaviour: By pairing negative punishment with positive reinforcement, Charlie learned that calm, gentle behaviour resulted in the attention and rewards he desired, creating a more positive relationship with the handlers.

 Ethical Considerations:

-• No Physical Punishment: The team avoided using physical punishment or force to stop Charlie’s behaviour.
+- No Physical Punishment: The team avoided using physical punishment or force to stop Charlie’s behaviour.
 Instead, they focused on removing the reward (attention), which was ethical and safe.